subashtimilsina/subashtimilsina.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a third-year PhD student in computer science at Oregon State University, advised by [Dr. Xiao Fu](https://web.engr.oregonstate.edu/~fuxia/).
-My research focuses on unsupervised representation learning, generative modeling, and multi-view learning.
+I work on formulating optimization problems for machine learning, developing algorithms, and providing theoretical and identifiability guarantees.
+My research focuses on `unsupervised representation learning`, particularly matrix and tensor decompositions, `multi-modal learning` from unpaired/unaligned data with content style modeling approaches, and using `generative models` for solving inverse problems.

-Before starting my PhD, I worked as a data scientist at [Docsumo](https://www.docsumo.com/about), where I solved problems on computer vision and NLP tasks to extract information from documents.
+Before starting my PhD, I worked as a data scientist at [Docsumo](https://www.docsumo.com/about), where I focused on extracting unstructured data from documents like inovices, bank statements, and tax forms.
+My work involved computer vision tasks, such as **table detection, template matching with minimal annotations** and natural language processing tasks such as **topic modeling, name entity recognition, and text classifications**.

 I hold a Bachelor's degree in Electronics and Communication Engineering from Pulchowk Campus, IOE, Tribhuvan University, Nepal.
 During my undergraduate years, I was an active member of the [robotics club at Pulchowk Campus](https://robotics.pcampus.edu.np), where I built robots and represented Nepal in the Asia Pacific Robotics Competition (ABU Robocon).